gcash/bchd/bchrpc/documentation/client-usage-examples/nodejs-grpc/README.md

 The example code will show you how to:

-* How to get the mempool state with a simple `GetMempoolInfo` request
+* Get the mempool state with a simple `GetMempoolInfo` request
-* How to convert a tx hash string to bin and change the edianness in order to use it as a request parameter for `GetRawTransactionRequest` and `GetTransactionRequest`
+* Convert a tx hash string to bin and change the edianness in order to use it as a request parameter for `GetRawTransactionRequest` and `GetTransactionRequest`
-* How to define a `TransactionFilter`
+* Define a `TransactionFilter`
-* How to setup a live transaction stream with `SubscribeTransactions`
+* Setup a live transaction stream with `SubscribeTransactions`

 ### Example code